harshith-netizen/gesture-control-myosa/README.md

 -Use the gesture device to:

-      ^Move to the next or previous slide.
+      -Move to the next or previous slide.
-      ^Navigate up and down within slide content.
+      -Navigate up and down within slide content.
-      ^Enter presentation mode (F5).
+      -Enter presentation mode (F5).
-      ^Exit presentation using ESC gesture.
+      -Exit presentation using ESC gesture.
-      ^Perform zoom in and zoom out operations.
+      -Perform zoom in and zoom out operations.
-      ^Navigate left, right, up, and down within zoomed slide content.
+      -Navigate left, right, up, and down within zoomed slide content.
 ---
 ## Tech Stack